NanoComp/meep/doc/docs/Python_Tutorials/Adjoint_Solver.md

 Compact Notebook Tutorials Demonstrating Main Features
 ------------------------------------------------------

-As an alterantive to the first example which combined multiple features into a single demonstration, there are six notebook tutorials that demonstrate various standalone features of the adjoint solver.
+As an alternative to the first example which combined multiple features into a single demonstration, there are six notebook tutorials that demonstrate various standalone features of the adjoint solver.